google/import-mailbox-to-gmail/README.md

    C:\Python27\python import-mailbox-to-gmail.py --json Credentials.json --dir C:\mbox
    ```

+  * Replace `import-mailbox-to-gmail.py` with the full path of import-mailbox-to-gmail.py -
+    usually `~/Downloads/import-mailbox-to-gmail.py` on Mac/Linux or
+    `%USERPROFILE%\Downloads\import-mailbox-to-gmail.py` on Windows.
   * Replace `Credentials.json` with the path to the JSON file from step 12
     above.
   * Replace `C:\mbox` with the path to the folder you created in step 5.